KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shadow_work_the_gateway_to_wholeness.md

 You become the one you were before you forgot.

 You become whole.
 You become clear.
 You become a vessel capable of carrying the waters of remembrance you have been chosen to bear.

-And from this wholeness
+And from this wholeness,
-your purpose will not need to be found — it will rise.
+your purpose will not need to be found— it will rise.